Hannalysis/100DaysOfCode/README.md

 After finishing up the module from the bootcamp for this week, I wanted to take it easy after another intense week of React.

-I decided to branch off on our hackathon project, to fix a screen sizing issue that was occuring on one of my team mates monitor.
+I decided to branch off on our hackathon project, to fix a screen sizing issue that was occurring on one of my teammates' monitor.
 With more freedom on the jsx files, I was able to manage the container layout, and centre everything appropriately, to give
 the header more space to move down (as it was clipping off on their screen).
 This should fix the issue, but it also made me realise I could add a media query so if the height was below a certain sizing on the viewport, it would disappear, giving the rest of our app
 more breathing space.